-A grinning, pale face with darkened eye sockets emerged from the space in-between Sylum and Vure.
-Her head adorned with a golden veil which illuminated her golden eyes.
-With one hand she let go of Sylum’s fist, with the other she blew a kiss.
+A grinning, pale face with darkened eye sockets emerged from the space in between Sylum and Vure.
+Her head was adorned with a golden veil that illuminated her golden eyes.
+With one hand, she let go of Sylum’s fist; with the other, she blew a kiss.
 Sylum recoiled as the image of Light shook his nerve.

 “I was the one that hit you, just a light tap.
 But if you raise a hand to Vure again, I will lay you to waste.”

-Sylum watched confused as Light’s eyes changed from golden, to a green.
-Her stance changing as they did.
+Sylum watched, confused, as Light’s eyes changed from golden to green.
+Her stance changed as they did.
 Not understanding, he stood down.
 Crossing his arms, he looked back to Anodyne.

-“If you three have finished I would like to direct your attention to Xarius, know by those on Hollow as the risen deity, or the deity of hope.”
+“If you three have finished, I would like to direct your attention to Xarius, known by those on Hollow as the risen deity or the deity of hope.”